 Geoffrey: It's not the power I feel deprived of; it's the mention I miss.
 There's no affection for me here; you wouldn't think I'd want that, would you.

 - In Dragon Age II, main character Hawke has two younger siblings: twins Carver (a warrior) and Bethany (a mage).
-Despite being twins, Carver suffers this trope hard.
-If Hawke is a mage, then their parents (including a mage father) focused more attention on Carver's magical siblings by necessity.
-If Hawke is a warrior/rogue, then Carver will be seen as an inferior fighter, plus Bethany was Daddy's Girl due to their shared magical sense.
-Either way, Carver has a massive chip on his shoulder for much of the game if Hawke is a mage.
-If Hawke is not a mage, then he dies in the prologue.
+Carver is technically the older twin and suffers this trope hard.
+If Hawke is a mage, then their parents (including a mage father) focused more attention on the two magical siblings by necessity, leaving Carver feeling left out at times.
+If Hawke is a warrior/rogue, then it's heavily implied that Carver was never as good a fighter, and Bethany was Daddy's Girl due to their shared magical sense.
+Either way, Carver has a massive chip on his shoulder and his approval meter appropriately starts off on the "Rival" side.

 - Donald in Magical Diary has this as his major issue.
 Depending on how the game goes he may decide he's sick of being a screw-up and seek a new identity of his own.